Uttarakhand movement

-The first recorded demand of a separate state, Uttarakhand arose in 1897.
-The movement gained traction and by 1994, the demand for a separate state eventually took the form of a mass movement that resulted in the formation of India's 27th state.
+of Garhwal and Kumaon.
+The movement began gaining traction in the 1970s and by 1994, the demand for a separate state eventually took the form of a mass movement that resulted in the formation of India's 27th state.

 The Uttar Pradesh Reorganisation Act, 2000 was enacted by the Parliament of India to carve out the new state of Uttarakhand (initially named Uttaranchal) from the state of Uttar Pradesh.
 Then President Kocheril Raman Narayanan signed the bill on 1 August 2000 and on 9 November 2000 Uttarakhand became the 27th state of the Republic of India.

 Dehradun was announced the temporary capital of Uttarakhand at the state's formation in 2000.
 The Dixit Commission (formed 2000) recommended in 2008 Dehradun as permanent capital, citing reasons such as infrastructure, connectivity, and geological suitability.
 Political challenges and regional interests have opposed the suggestion.
 Bhairsen was announced the state's summer capital in 2020.

 Jeet Bahadur Gurung became the first martyr in Pauri on 8 August 1994.

 History

-The region of present-day Uttarakhand consists of the administrative divisions Garhwal and Kumaon, which had up to the entry of the British Raj in the region, been ruled by various local kings and chieftains.
-Much of the Garhwal and Kumaon Kingdoms were invaded by the expansionist Gorkha Regime in the later quarter of the 18th century.
-This marked the beginning of the exploitative "Twelve-Year-Rule" in the state.
-Soon after the rulers of Garhwal took the help of the British forces in India to regain their kingdom.
-The Gorkha rule in Kumaon and Garhwal came to an end after the Anglo-Nepalese War where Kumaon and Garhwal were ceded to the British as part of the Treaty of Sugauli in 1816.
-Following this, the Raj made half of Garhwal (Tehri) into a subsidiary princely state, and the rest of Garhwal along with the whole of Kumaon divison was made part of the United Province of Agra and Oudh.
+The territory of present-day Uttarakhand historically broadly comprised the distinct Himalayan polities of Kumaon and Garhwal, which had up to the entry of the British Raj in the region, been ruled by various local kings and chieftains.
+Territorial disputes were common between the two divisions and also occasionally included kings and chieftans from other regions, most prominently Nepal.
+In 1790, the Gorkha state under Prithvi Narayan Shah's successors forces conquered Kumaon.
+They entered Garhwal in 1791, besieged Langurgarhi and compelled the Garhwal kingdom to pay tribute, before occupying Garhwal in 1803–1804 under commanders including Amar Singh Thapa.

-In Tehri, the monarchy persisted until the Indian Independence in 1947 after which it was merged along with the princely states of Rampur and Benaras into the United Province of Agra and Oudh to form the United Provinces.
-On 25 January 1950, this unit was renamed as Uttar Pradesh.
+The Anglo-Nepalese War was fought between the East India Company and the Kingdom of Nepal from 1814 to 1816.
+Under the Treaty of Sugauli, concluded on 2 December 1815 and ratified on 4 March 1816, Nepal renounced its claims to the countries lying west of the Kali River.
+Following the Company's victory, Kumaon and most of Garhwal passed from Gorkha to Company control and was made part of the United Province of Agra and Oudh.
+A reduced Garhwal kingdom was restored to Sudarshan Shah and subsequently became the princely state of Tehri Garhwal.
+Tehri Garhwal remained a princely state until 1949.
+Under the Tehri-Garhwal Merger Agreement, signed on 18 May 1949, its administration was transferred to the Dominion of India on 1 August 1949 and integrated with the United Provinces.
+The former Company-administered districts and Tehri Garhwal subsequently formed part of Uttar Pradesh.

 Some of the more notable proto-statehood movements arose as self-governance moments against the monarchy (as in Tehri) or as part of the wider Indian Freedom Struggle against the British Raj.
-Some of the first demands of statehood in pre-Independent India arose from alleged administrative neglect as part of the larger United Province, due to the impaired accessibility of the region.
 Some prominent figures of the anti-monarchy movement like Sridev Suman became popular figures in the post-independence Statehood struggle.